IsThatFearny/quartz/Medieval Worlds - Semester 1/Medieval Worlds Essay Plan.md

 Diplomatic relationships existed, but not in the modern sense, nor were they very strong - an awareness existed, but not true knowledge

+Advances in cartography did eventually come (see Catalan Atlas)

+Western cartography was relatively ignorant of the east (again see Catalan Atlas and Hereford Map)

 </br>

 ### Plan